 Airbox is an unlimited wireless internet introduced by Emtel in June 2015.
-It is available in three different speed packages of 10Mbps, 20Mbps and 30Mbps and its coverage was quite limited at launch and restricted due to the requirement of LOS (Line Of Sight) from the BTS (Base Station) to the customer’s premises.
-This was due to the use of very high frequencies which have low penetration capability but high bandwidth capacity.
-The so called technology is Air by Globtel (http://www.globtel.si) which is a modified version of DOCSIS 3.0, but instead of using coaxial cable for transmission, data is transmitted over the air.
+It is available in three different speed tiers of 10Mbps, 20Mbps and 30Mbps and its coverage was quite limited at launch and restricted due to the requirement of LOS (Line Of Sight) from the BTS (Base Station) to the customer’s premises.
+This is due to the use of very high frequencies which have low penetration capability but high bandwidth capacity.
+The so called technology is Air by Globtel (http://www.globtel.si) which is a modified version of DOCSIS but instead of using coaxial cable for transmission, data is transmitted over the air.

 How good is Air by Globtel (FTTA)?

 Days after the launch of Airbox, people all around Mauritius were praising Emtel for the introduction of an unlimited high speed internet.
 The only other high speed internet is FTTH by Mauritius Telecom which is unfortunately capped at 75GB for 10Mbps, 300GB for 20Mbps and 500GB for 30Mbps.
-The data cap for 20Mbps and 30Mbps are not mentioned on company’s website but the data caps can been seen at (https://internetaccount.orange.mu) for those subscribed to 20Mbps and 30Mbps packages.
+The data cap for 20Mbps and 30Mbps are not mentioned on company’s website but the data caps can been viewed at (https://internetaccount.orange.mu) for those subscribed to 20Mbps and 30Mbps packages.

 After the Airbox craze, it all started to tumble down, basically free falling.
 People were complaining all over Facebook of awful speed and intermittent high latency to gaming servers.
 However the speed issue does not seem to affect every subscribers as seen at (http://testmy.net/host-history/emtel_limited) while the high latency issue can be mostly attributed to the use of DOCSIS which was never meant to be used for transmission over the air.

 But why Air by Globtel?
-During the recent years, there has been a major leaps in Wireless Internet Service Providers (WISP) due to the availability of reliable and cheap technology to distribute internet to customers wirelessly without compromising on speed or latency.
+During the recent years, there have been major leaps in Wireless Internet Service Providers (WISP) due to the availability of reliable and cheap technology to distribute internet to customers wirelessly without compromising on speed or latency.
 Some of the technologies are Cambium PMP450m, Ubiquiti AirMax, BaiCells LTE and custom solution by Ericsson as used by Australia NBN Fixed Wireless.
 Among all these proven network solutions used by many WISPs around the world, WHY AIR by GLOBTEL?
-WHY and WHY???
+WHY and WHY?
 Through a quick look at their website, the technology is not actively being developed and has been deployed to very few countries with low speed internet packages.